Knotx/knotx/documentation/src/main/wiki/Knot.md

 #### Knot Response
-Knot responds with Knot Context.
-So Knot Context from a request is consumed and updated according to required behaviour.
+Knot responds with Knot Context that is consumed and updated according to required behaviour Knot Context object from a request.

 Knots are designed to process Knot Context and finally decides what a next step in Knots Routing is valid (via Transition).
 It is the default Knot behaviour.
-Knots can also beak Knots Routing and decide to return an error or redirect response to the client.
+Knots can also break Knots Routing and decide to return an error or redirect response to the client.

-A table below represents Knot response values.
+The table below represents Knot response values.

 | Name                        | Type                                | Mandatory | Description  |
 |-------:                     |:-------:                            |:-------:  |-------|